 - Firing or demoting a pregnant employee.

-- Denying the same or similar job to a pregnant employee when she returns from pregnancy related leave.
+- Denying the same or similar job to an employee when she returns from pregnancy related leave.

 - Treating a pregnant employee differently than other temporarily disabled employees.